-- 1. Create (define) a sub-array, assign a specific ID to newly created sub-array, specify stations to be included, and other parameters.
+- 1. Create (define) a sub-array, assign a specific ID to newly created sub-array, specify antennas to be included, along with their coordinates and other parameters.
 Creation of a sub-array precedes definition of what to do with the sub-array, i.e. which observing mode to set.
-When a command 'create sub-array' is received, at the specified 'Activation Time' (see section 7.6.1.1) CSP\Low assigns the resources (station-beam and the corresponding cross-section of the correlator, tied-array beams), and sets the sub-array Observing Mode as Idle until further instructions are received from TM.
+When a command 'create sub-array' is received, at the specified 'Activation Time' (see section 7.6.1.1) CSP assigns the resources (receptor-input and the corresponding cross-section of the correlator, tied-array beams), and sets the sub-array Observing Mode as Idle until further instructions are received from TM.
 Once created, a sub-array is referred to using the sub-array Identifier assigned by TM.
 At any given time, a sub-array ID must be unique per telescope. - 2.
-CSP\Low makes provision for TM to create an 'empty' sub-array, i.e. to create a sub-array that does not contain any stations (and assign Sub-array ID). - 3.
-Add station to a sub-array.
-Stations can be added only to an unused sub-array or at the scan boundaries (when ending one scan and starting the next).
-Note: by adding station(s) to the sub-array, user/operator, via TM, implicitly add a cross-section of the correlator to the sub-array. - 4.
-Remove stations from a sub-array.
-Stations can be removed only from an unused sub-array or at the scan boundaries (when ending one scan and starting the next). - 5.
-Assign the CSP\Low resources (Components) for Pulsar Search and Pulsar Timing beam-forming to a particular sub-array.
-PSS and PST resources are assigned to the sub-array by adding the corresponding Capabilities: CSP-PSS-beam and CSP-PST-beam.
-Adding a Capability CSP-PSS-beam to a sub-array reserves the resources in the beamformer and PSS Engine for that particular sub-array.
-The same applies for CSP-PST-beams.
-Resources (beams) may be added only to idle sub-array or at the scan boundaries. - 6.
-Release PSS and PST resources (beams) allocated to a sub-array.
+CSP makes provision for TM to create an 'empty' sub-array, i.e. to create a sub-array that does not contain any receptors (and assign Sub-array ID). - 3.
+Add antenna to a sub-array.
+Antennas can be added only to an unused sub-array or at the scan boundaries (when ending one scan and starting the next). - 4.
+Remove antennas from a sub-array.
+Antennas can be removed only from an unused sub-array or at the scan boundaries (when ending one scan and starting the next).

+- 5. Assign the CSP resources (Components) for Pulsar Search, Pulsar Timing and VLBI beam-forming to a particular sub-array.
+PSS, PST and VLBI resources are assigned to the sub-array by adding the corresponding Capabilities: PSS-beam, PST-beam or CSP-VLBI-Beam.
+Adding a Capability PSS-beam to a sub-array reserves the resources in the beamformer and PSS Engine for that particular sub-array.
+The same applies for PST-beams.
+Resources (beams) may be added only to an un-used sub-array or at the scan boundaries. - 6.
+Release PSS, PST or VLBI resources (beams) allocated to a sub-array.
 Resources (beams) may be removed from an unused sub-array or at the scan boundaries. - 7.
 Set Observing Mode.
 For each Observing Mode this ICD specifies a set of parameters that must be provided.
-Some of the Observing Mode parameters can be changed during an observation (scan); in the future versions this ICD will indicate which CSP\Low parameters can be changed (set) during an observation (scan) and which cannot. - Stop generation and transmission of output products, which is implemented as transition to Idle Mode.
+Some of the Observing Mode parameters can be changed during an observation (scan); in the future versions this ICD will indicate which CSP parameters can be changed (set) during an observation (scan) and which cannot. - 8.
+Stop generation and transmission of output products, which is implemented as transition to Idle Mode.
 'End Observing Mode' or 'End Scan', if implemented as a distinct command, will have the same effect as 'Set Observing Mode Idle'.
-CSP\Low re-configuration occurs either immediately (if Activation Time is not specified) or at the specified Activation Time.

-- 9. Set individual sub-array parameters.
-The list of parameters that can be changed during an observation (scan) includes a subset of the Observing Mode parameters and common Capability management parameters and is specified in Section 7.8.9 for each Observing Mode. - 10.
+CSP re-configuration occurs either immediately (if Activation Time is not specified) or at the specified Activation Time. - 9.
+Set individual sub-array parameters.
+The list of parameters that can be changed during an observation (scan) includes a subset of the Observing Mode parameters and common Capability management parameters (TBD). - 10.
 Query sub-array configuration (parameters) and status. - 11.
-Delete (destroy) sub-array this also implies that CSP\Low should release the resources assigned to the sub-array.
-TBC: Released resources are set in IDLE mode. - 12.
+Delete (destroy) sub-array this also implies that CSP should release the resources assigned to the subarray.
+Delete sub-array causes re-configuration of the released resources, if they were not already in Idle Mode. - 12.
 Report sub-array availability, i.e. how many sub-arrays are used and how many can be created. - 13.
-Report resource availability, i.e. how many stations, beams, etc. is available (not assigned to sub-arrays).
+Report resource availability, i.e. how many antennas, beams, etc. is available (not assigned to subarrays).

 Note: It should not be assumed that each 'command' in the above list will be implemented as a different message.
-At this time, the format of messages and the actual protocol have not been defined.
+At this time the format of the messages and the actual protocol have not been defined.